nordcraftengine/learn-nordcraft/README.md

 ## [Lesson 3: Build a Pomodoro timer](/lesson-3)

-In this lesson, you'll build a pomodoro timer to count down from 25 minutes, 5 minutes, or 15 minutes.
+In this lesson, you'll build a Pomodoro timer to count down from 25 minutes, 5 minutes, or 15 minutes.
 You'll also set up a sound to play when the timer reaches 0.

 Learn about: